huanhuan1799/Disco-Intelligent-Reflecting-Surfaces-Active-Channel-Aging-for-Fully-Passive-Jamming-Attacks/README.md

 # Disco-Intelligent-Reflecting-Surfaces-Active-Channel-Aging-for-Fully-Passive-Jamming-Attacks
 We highly respect reproducible research, so we try to provide the simulation codes for our published papers.
 There are some codes for our TWC paper "Disco Intelligent Reflecting Surfaces: Active Channel Aging for Fully-Passive Jamming Attacks."
+Please run the file named Main_TWCDISCO_Fig4.

 For more details about the DISCO idea, please refer to our recent paper as follows:
 1. H. Huang, L. Dai, H. Zhang, C. Zhang, Z. Tian, Y. Cai, A. L. Swindlehurst, and Z. Han, “DISCO might not be funky: Random intelligent reflective surface configurations that attack,” arXivpreprint arXiv:2310.00687, Oct.
 2023.